Q: What's the age range for girls skating with RCHC?

 Q: My daughter loves your program.
 She is signed up, but wants even more ice time.
 Suggestions?

-A: Check out the co-ed programs offered by the Vancouver Vipers and the Portland Jr Winterhawks.
-The more hockey, the better.
+A: Check out the local co-ed programs.
+From our perspective, the more hockey, the better.
 If she's just learning to skate or brand new to the game, a "learn to skate" or "learn to play hockey" program might be a better fit.
 You'll find great, affordable programs at the Winterhawks Skate Center, Mountain View Ice Arena, and Sherwood Ice Arena.

 Q: How can I learn more about the Rose City Hockey Club?